 - A. The Board is the elected representatives of the membership of the Association and has a fiduciary duty to oversee the operation of the organization to ensure compliance with the intent of the Farm Credit Act, the regulations of the Farm Credit Administration [FCA] and the requirements of the Farm Credit System [FCS]; and to ensure that the organization operates in a safe, sound and constructive manner as outlined in "The Directors Role" published by FCA. - B. The ultimate responsibility for the conduct of the Association's affairs lies with the Board of Directors.
-The Board of Directors determines the strategic direction for the Association, ensures mission achievement, formulates policies, establishes internal controls, provides oversight, governs information technology activities, sets compensation, and promotes the Association's welfare.
+The Board of Directors (along with board committees) performs governance and oversight functions for the Association's business planning & strategic direction, mission achievement, policies, performance against the corporate plan and established risk limits, internal controls, information technology activities, compensation programs, financial reporting, legal and regulatory compliance, and the Association's welfare.
 Directors are placed in positions of trust by the Association's stockholders.